 Conservation Areas

-Consultation on proposed new Conservation Area in Waterfoot
+First Consultation on proposed new Conservation Area in Waterfoot

-Consultation ends Monday 20 October 2025
+Consultation commenced 22 September and ended Monday 20 October 2025

 Why is Waterfoot Town Centre proposed to be designated as a Conservation Area?